Symmetries of complex flat manifolds: Classification problem

 Moreover in this case we get

-The above considerations show that in the classification problem of biholomorphic flat K\"ahler manifolds it is enough to look at the extensions of the form \eqref{eq:ses} with the same almost complex structure $J$.
+The above considerations show that in the classification problem of biholomorphic flat K\"ahler manifolds it is enough to look at the extensions of the form \eqref{eq:ses} with the same complex structure $J$.
 Let $\Gamma$ and $\Gamma'$ be extensions of $L$ by $G$ as in \eqref{eq:ses}, defined by the cohomology classes $\alpha, \alpha' \in H^2(G,L)$ respectively.
-The above formulas give us the following theorem:
+Recall that $N(G)$, the normalizer of $G$ in $\GL(L)$, acts by $*$ on $H^2(G,L)$ (see \eqref{eq:star_action}).
+We have the following theorem:

-\begin{thm} The flat K\"ahler manifolds $X=\R^n/\Gamma$ and $X'=\R^n/\Gamma'$, both with the same almost complex structure $J$, are biholomorphic if and only if there exists $A \in N(G)$ such that
+\begin{thm} The flat K\"ahler manifolds $M=\R^n/\Gamma$ and $M'=\R^n/\Gamma'$, both with the same almost complex structure $J$, are biholomorphic if and only if there exists $A \in N(G)$ such that

 \end{thm}